Foundation pieced quilts, sometimes called paper pieced quilts, are made by sewing pieces of fabric onto a temporary or permanent foundation.

 Designing Your Own Patterns

-- Electric Quilt 7 - for purchase quilt design software, my design software of choice.
+- Electric Quilt 7 – for-purchase quilt design software, my design software of choice.

 My Original Paper Pieced Patterns

 You are welcome to use any pattern or project for personal or charitable use or add links on your own website.
 If you have any questions, please contact me. ~Jennifer

 - My published work (scroll down past Instructor information to see all of my published work)